parley-messaging/android-library/README.md

 *Pay attention: You need an `appSecret` to use this library.
 The `appSecret` can be obtained by contacting [Parley](https://www.parley.nu/).*

+## Features

+- Chat: Send and receive text messages by using Parley.
+- Images and gifs: Send and receive images, including gifs, within the chat.
+- Messages with actions: Provide custom action buttons, allowing the user to choose from a set of actions.
+- Carousel messages: A carousel of messages can be send from the agent when using rich messaging.
+- Nested messages: Carousel messages support the same features as other messages inside the chat.
+- Answer Suggestions: Agents can provide reply suggestions for users when using rich messaging.
+- Custom styling: Fully change the styling of the chat to match your brand.
+All elements can be styled based on your preference.
+- Accessibility: Full support for Talkback, Font Scaling, and Display Scaling for a more accessible experience.

 ## Requirements

 - Java 11